Key Specs of Hyundai Elantra

-Hyundai Elantra Variants: The facelifted Elantra is now available in two variants: SX and SX(O), as Hyundai has discontinued the base-spec S petrol variant.
+Hyundai Elantra Variants: It is available in two variants: SX and SX(O).

-Hyundai Elantra Features: The Hyundai sedan gets an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, dual-zone climate control, a sunroof, wireless charging, and connected car tech, and Infinity sound system.
+Hyundai Elantra Features: Hyundai has equipped it with an 8-inch touchscreen infotainment system with Android Auto and Apple CarPlay, dual-zone climate control, a sunroof, wireless charging, connected car tech, and Infinity sound system.

-Hyundai Elantra Safety: Standard safety features on offer include six airbags, ABS with EBD, and rear parking sensors.
+Hyundai Elantra Safety: Safety features on offer include six airbags, electronic stability control, and front and rear parking sensors.

-Hyundai Elantra 2021: Hyundai has unveiled the next-gen Elantra and is expected to launch it in India by 2021.
+Hyundai Elantra 2021: Hyundai is expected to launch the next-gen Elantra in India in the second half of 2021.

 Hyundai Elantra Price